maximebochon/tips/linux.md

 while [ 1 ]; do tput clear; date; sleep 1; done
 ```

-Display the absolute path to an executable command *cmd*:
+:link: Display the absolute path to an executable command *cmd*:
 ```sh
 readlink -f $(which $cmd)
 ```